MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-troubleshoot.md

 ---
-title: Troubleshoot the AKS Engine on Azure Stack | Microsoft Docs
+title: Troubleshoot the AKS engine on Azure Stack | Microsoft Docs
-description: This article contains troubleshooting steps for the AKS Engine on Azure Stack.
+description: This article contains troubleshooting steps for the AKS engine on Azure Stack.
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs